magomimmo/modern-cljs/doc/tutorial-14.md

 stop.
 How much coverage?
 It depends.

-I started programming almost 30 years ago and I had the fortune of starting with Prolog and then I swithed on a wonderful Lisp Machine, which I still miss a lot today.
+I started programming almost 30 years ago and I had the fortune of starting with Prolog and passing many years programming with wonderful Lisp Machine, which I still miss a lot today.
 I never departed a program from a test that has to fail to progress until it succeeds.
 That's because I had my Lisp REPL to follow my thoughts and to correct them on the fly.
-Nowadays, by using CLJ/CLJS, with immutability included, unit tests are very easy to be implemented because most of the time you manage pure functions, whose outputs depends only by the passed inputs.
+Nowadays, by using CLJ/CLJS, immutability included, unit tests are very easy to be implemented because most of the time you manage pure functions, whose outputs depends only by the passed inputs.
 That said, when you're aged like I'm, you can't change your habits.
 So, who's